lee-zhg/docker101/lab1.md

     d8f614a4969fb1229f538e171850512f10f490cb1a96fca27e4aa89ac082eba5
     ```

+    `YOUR PORT` = 7000 + `your user#`.
+For example, for `user040`, the port# is `7040`.

     Again, since this is the first time we are running a mongo container, we will pull down the mongo image from the Docker Store.
 We are using the `--publish` flag to expose the 27017 mongo port on our host.
-We have to use a port other than 8080 for the host mapping, since that port is already exposed on our host.
+We have to use a port other than `<YOUR PORT>` for the host mapping, since that port is already exposed on our host.
 Again refer to the [official docs](https://store.docker.com/images/mongo) on the Docker Store to get more details about using the mongo image.

-1. Access http://localhost:8081 to see some output from mongo.
-If you are using play-with-docker, look for the `8080` link near the top of the page.
+1. Access http://localhost:<YOUR PORT> to see some output from mongo.
+If you are using play-with-docker, look for the `<YOUR PORT>` link near the top of the page.

     ![Mongo DB response to http request](images/lab1_step2_mongo.png)